dpak-ch/Election_Analysis/README.md

 Depending on how the columns are organized, the county and candidate_name variables need to be modified to point to the right column.
 Similarly, additional variables to track other columns can be created and assigned the right row[] index.

 2\.
 The current output printed to the text file cannot be directly used for further calculations due to the way it is formatted.
 Modifying the format so that the results can directly be opened in Excel should be more useful.
-An example line of code with the updated format for variables written to a csv file is shown below:
+An example line of code with the updated format (using commas) for variables written to a csv file is shown below:

 ![Format](Resources/csv_format.png)